All philosophy PhD students will have to pass the Comprehensive Exam.

 3. The Supervisory Committee, in conjunction with the student, will draft a reading list of no more than 12 or 13 texts.

 4. The Supervisory Committee and the student negotiate a set of questions.
 One set will concentrate on Area; the other on Breadth.
 A total of 5 questions will be drafted.

 5. The Student digests the reading list and questions over a period of approximately 4 months.

 6. The Supervisory Committee will meet and decide upon 1 Area and 1 Breadth question.

-7. The student will write an in-house essay on each of the Area and Breadth Questions in two four-hour blocks over a two-day period.
-The exam is normally hand-written.
-No books, cue cards, computers will be allowed into the examination room.
-Cell phones should be put away.
+7. The Student will write an in-house essay of approximately 1500-2000 words (5-7 pages) on each of the Area and Breadth Questions over a two-day period.
+No books or cue cards will be allowed into the examination.

 8. The Committee will read the essays in a 2-week period.
 A decision to proceed to oral examination will be made.
 An oral examination will be scheduled no later than 3 weeks after the submission of the written examination.